 Make sure that you receive the same brand of theophylline each time you collect your prescription.

-Swallow the tablets or capsules whole - do not crush or chew them.
+Swallow the tablets whole - do not crush or chew them.

 If you are a smoker or drink alcohol, ask your doctor for advice, as these can affect the levels of theophylline in your blood.